eformsignen/eformsignen.github.io/help/chapter2.rst

       -  **Manage custom fields:** You can add and configure custom fields such as company, group, and member information.

--  **Integration:** Only the company administrator can access this menu.You can connect eformsign with external services.
+-  **Integration:** Only the company administrator can access this menu.
+You can connect eformsign with external services.

       -  **Cloud storage:** You can connect your Dropbox, Google Drive, or Box accounts to store completed documents in external cloud storages.